 Gynecologists perform tests to detect certain problems early in order to give prompt treatment when necessary.
 These tests are primarily Pap smears and mammograms.
-Gynecologists will treat infections and other disease as well as help with infertility problems.
-They will also treat cancer of the reproductive system, including the ovaries, fallopian tubes and uterus.
+Gynecologists will treat infections and other diseases as well as help with infertility problems.
+They will also treat cancer of the reproductive system, including the ovaries, fallopian tubes, and uterus.
+Here’s another list of the differences between gynecologist and obstetrician.

 Obstetricians do not treat diseases; they only treat health issues as they relate to pregnancy.
 Women who want no future pregnancies and want a tubal ligation will have it performed by a gynecologist.
 Gynecologists also do hysterectomies whenever they become necessary.